 But this is not the case.
 The power that drives and controls society is held firmly by the hands of a small Elite.
 These are the self-directeds of evil intent.
 Their power comes from their ability to deceptively influence and manipulate the passive majority.
 This is how they have been able to impose and sustain the oppressive hierarchical structure that has dominated human society since the dawn of history.

 Within this pyramidal framework, wealth is concentrated into the hands of the Elite.
 Its possession is protected by law, which is enforced by the threat of overwhelming violence towards any of the dispossessed majority who would try to take his fair share.

-In ancient kingdoms and empires, this pyramidal structure was open and easily seen.
+In ancient kingdoms and empires, this pyramidal structure was open and visible.
 An evil-intentioned self-directed monarch such as a king or emperor was clearly in control.
 A hierarchy beneath him was, in effect, a mere extension to his body and mind, making him like a single omnipotent monster.
 With this he administrated his dominion and enforced his will.
 Within this political framework, a clique of lesser evil-intentioned self-directed barons owned their respective portions of the terrestrial resources that fell within the king's territory.
 The neutrally-intentioned socially-directed masses were the cogs of the king's administrative and military machines and the economic slaves of the barons.